bndnio/concurrency-mini-problems/README.md

 Like the producer/consumer and insert-search-delete problems, this is a problem which can be easily tied to a real application.
-Readers/writers is similar to producers/consumers in the way that there are two asymetric actors interacting at a single point, being the data structure that they share.
+Readers/writers is similar to producers/consumers in the way that there are two asymmetric actors interacting at a single point, being the data structure that they share.
 However here we need not worry about removing (or consuming) data, instead only reading it.
 However, when writing to the data structure, we need to ensure all readers are locked out and not active in order to retain the integrity of the data structure.
-This is similar to any software system which recieves data which must be stored, as well as requests to view this data.
+This is similar to any software system which receives data which must be stored, as well as requests to view this data.
 A particular example of this could be an RESTful http server.
-It could be recieving and executing requests simultaneously to write data to a data store and read from it, but needs to simultaneously control reads and writes.
+It could be receiving and executing requests simultaneously to write data to a data store and read from it, but needs to simultaneously control reads and writes.